mmistakes/minimal-mistakes/_posts/learning/book_report/2021-10-03-reading_list.md

 6.  _Python Tricks: A Buffet of Awesome Python Features_ by Dan Bader

-    a.
-A fantastic book for Python developers who want to go from good to great.
+    1. A fantastic book for Python developers who want to go from good to great.

 7.  _The Hitchhiker's Guide to the Galaxy_ by Douglas Adams